 You can only do this for the draft applications for which you have a “Manager” role (not if you are a Contributor).
 Note: you cannot delete a “completed submission”; an “ongoing submission” can be withdrawn, using a similar procedure.

-Click on "Draft submissions";
+Click on "Draft submissions" sub-tab present under “Submission” tab;

 Find the application you want from the list of your drafts;